verlok/verlok.github.io/_posts/2017-09-06-create-a-javascript-library-using-es2015-modules-gulp-rollup-jest.md

 ---
 layout: post
-title: Create a JavaScript library using ES2015, modules, Gulp, Rollup and Jest
+title: Create a JavaScript library using ES2015 modules, Gulp, Rollup and Jest
 date: 2017-09-09 08:00:00:00 +01:00
 categories:
 - best practices
-tags: [es2015, modules, javaScript, gulp, rollup]
+tags: [es2015, modules, javascript, gulp, rollup]
 ---

 Let's discover why and how to write a JavaScript library using [ES2015](https://babeljs.io/learn-es2015/) transpiled with [Babel](https://babeljs.io/), featuring [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) packed up using [Rollup](https://rollupjs.org/), running everything with [Gulp](gulp.js) and using [Jest](https://facebook.github.io/jest/) to test your code.

-The experience I'm sharing in this post is the one I had while developing my [vanilla-lazyload](https://github.com/verlok/lazyload), since I didn't find anyone explaining how to use the above mentioned libraries together.
+In this post I'm sharing the experience I had while developing my [vanilla-lazyload](https://github.com/verlok/lazyload) script.
+At that time I didn't find anything that explained how to use those libraries together, especially **Rollup and Jest**.

 ## Installing Gulp